Neil Simon, Broadway’s master of comedy, dies at 91

 Yet Simon grew dissatisfied with television writing and the network restrictions that accompanied it.
 Out of his frustration came “Come Blow Your Horn,” which starred Hal March and Warren Berlinger as two brothers (not unlike Danny and Neil Simon) trying to figure out what to do with their lives.
 The comedy ran for more than a year on Broadway.
 An audience member is said to have died on opening night.

 But it was his second play, “Barefoot in the Park,” that really put Simon on the map.
-Critically well-received, the 1963 comedy, directed by Mike Nichols, concerned the tribulations of a pair of newlyweds, played by Elizabeth Ashley and Robert Redford, who lived on the top floor of a New York brownstone.
+Critically well-received, the 1963 comedy, directed by Mike Nichols, concerned the tribulations of a pair of newlyweds played by Elizabeth Ashley and Robert Redford, who lived on the top floor of a New York brownstone.

 Simon cemented that success two years later with “The Odd Couple,” a comedy about bickering roommates: Oscar, a gruff, slovenly sportswriter, and Felix, a neat, fussy photographer.
 Walter Matthau, as Oscar, and Art Carney, as Felix, starred on Broadway, with Matthau and Jack Lemmon playing the roles in a successful movie version.
 Jack Klugman and Tony Randall appeared in the TV series, which ran on ABC from 1970-1975.
 A female stage version was done on Broadway in 1985 with Rita Moreno as Olive (Oscar) and Sally Struthers as Florence (Felix).
 It was revived again as a TV series from 2015-17, starring Matthew Perry.